Xelieu/xelieu.github.io/docs/jp-lazy-guide/setupVnOnPC.md

 - [Textractor](https://xelieu.github.io/jp-lazy-guide/setupVnOnPC/#textractor) is a tool used to extract `text` from `Visual Novels`

-- [Clipboard Inserter](https://xelieu.github.io/jp-lazy-guide/setupVnOnPC/#clipboard-inserter) is used to copy and paste the text extracted by `Textractor` into a `Texthooker` page where you can use `Yomichan` to scan the words and mine it into `Anki`
+- [Clipboard Inserter](https://xelieu.github.io/jp-lazy-guide/setupVnOnPC/#clipboard-inserter) is used to copy and paste the text extracted by `Textractor` into a `Texthooker` page where you can use `Yomitan` to scan the words and mine it into `Anki`

 ---